It’s Masters Week! A Special Tournament and Learning From the Best Players In The World

 History of the Masters Tournament at Augusta National

+Amen Corner…where many exciting shots and heart wrenching mishaps tend to happen.
 Watch this great video about Amen Corner at August National.
 How it got its name and why it is so challenging and fearsome.

 Amen Corner at Augusta National

 Yes, even the top players have this issue in golf.
+The physical game, the pressure, and the mental game.

 Tune in To the Masters

-If you can only watch a part of it, the last day or Masters Sunday can be the most exciting as the leaderboard is constantly changing and moving and the top players are jockeying for the lead.
+If you can only watch a part of it, the last day or Masters Sunday can be the most exciting as the leaderboard is constantly changing and moving as the top players are jockeying for the lead.

 I still remember watching Jordan Spieth’s painful end to his 2016 Masters run and when Tiger Woods won it again in 2019 after 14 years.
 The emotions, the ups and downs, and everything about this tournament are just so exciting and moving to watch.